akeneo/pim-helpcenter/content/md/what-is/understand-data-quality.md

 - after a product is saved.

 ::: info
-To update the recommendation after ignoring a spellcheck suggestion or adding a word to the dictionary, it requires to save the attribute or option to product.
+To update the recommendation after ignoring a spell-check suggestion or adding a word to the dictionary, the attribute label or option must be saved in the product.
 :::

 ::: info